Evidence for a Damped Millisecond Quasi-Periodic Structure in a Fast Radio Burst

+{Assuming an Alfvén wave interpretation \cite{sotani2008alfven}, the observed frequency implies a magnetic field strength of order $10^{12}$ G (Sec. \ref{Theoretical} in {Methods}), compatible with low-field magnetars such as SGR~0418+5729 \cite{rea2010low}.
+The characteristic frequency of \(\sim280\) Hz, together with the damping-like amplitude envelope, is reminiscent of transient QPO phenomenology seen in magnetar giant-flare tails, including SGR~1806--20 and SGR~1900+14 \cite{watts2006detection,huppenkothen2014intermittency}.
+Recent theoretical studies further show that magnetar crustquakes and crust--magnetosphere coupling can excite Alfvénic or fast-magnetosonic disturbances and imprint quasi-periodic signatures on FRB-like emission \cite{qu2025three,burnaz2025crustal}, while FRB propagation in the inner magnetosphere can be attenuated by nonlinear coupling to Alfvénic fluctuations \cite{solanki2026damping}.} A speculative connection may also be made with the empirical scaling between single-pulse substructure spacing and neutron-star rotation proposed by \cite{2024NatAs...8..230K}.
+If this scaling is extrapolated to the present millisecond spacing, \(P_{\rm QPO}\approx3.6\) ms would correspond to a possible rotation period of \(\sim3.6\) s, within the range of known magnetars.

+Simple binary-merger or compact-object coalescence scenarios appear less natural for this event.
+Such processes may be expected to show increasing activity as the system approaches merger, whereas FRB~20190122C shows a post-peak damping-like amplitude envelope.
+Moreover, no measurable evolution in the pulse spacing is seen over the burst duration, which is less naturally expected in rapidly evolving dynamical environments \cite{2016ApJ...822L...7W}.

 Our findings suggest that at least some non-repeating FRBs may originate from transient excitations of oscillatory modes in isolated, strongly magnetized neutron stars.
-The observed morphology, regularity and decay pattern in FRB 20190122C mark it as a rare case where coherent dynamics imprint directly onto the radio signal.
+The observed morphology, approximate regularity, and damping-like amplitude evolution in FRB~20190122C make it a rare case in which transient dynamical processes may be reflected in the radio burst structure.
 With only a handful of FRBs exhibiting comparable structure \cite{2021ApJ...919L...6M,chime2022sub, pastor2023fast} (as shown in \ref{guanxi}, \ref{tab:frb_qpo_summary}), events like this may serve as key probes of neutron star interiors and magnetospheres.

 {Figure. \arabic{figure}}

 \begin{methods}